 What are the risks of implementing agentic SEO?

-2. Brand voice drift if style guides aren’t well-calibrated (solution: periodic human reviews with feedback loops)
+2. Brand voice drift if style guides are weak or feedback never reaches the agent

-The antidote to all three: start conservatively, measure quality rigorously, and scale only when metrics prove consistency.
+The antidote to these risks: start conservatively, measure quality rigorously, and scale only when metrics prove consistency.